kristjanr/wise-cs/scraped-data/sections/05-receiving-money/subsections/01-receiving-money-basics/articles/04-are-there-limits-on-how-much-money-i-can-receive/content.md

+# Receiving money basics
-# Are there limits on how much money I can receive?
+## Are there limits on how much money I can receive?
 For most people, there are no limits on how much you can receive and hold right now.

 There are a few exceptions: